-If you are a prospective customer or make enquiry of us generally through our website we know that you will wish us to correspond with you in order to satisfy your enquiry.
+- If you are a prospective customer or make enquiry of us, generally, through our website we know that you will wish us to correspond with you in order to satisfy your enquiry.
 We will only hold personal information we receive on this basis for a period that is reasonable taking into account whether you continue to communicate with us or otherwise.
-However, we will in order to maintain sound business practices in accordance with our legitimate interests, we will archive all emails including attachments in accordance with our usual practices making sure that the data remains secure.
+However, we will in order to maintain sound business practices and in accordance with our legitimate interests archive all emails including attachments in accordance with our usual practices making sure that the data remains secure.

-If you are a prospective customer we may use the personal data you provide to help prepare us to enter into a contract with you.
+- If you are a prospective customer we may use the personal data that you provide to help prepare School Explained to enter into a contract with you where this is relevant.

 Our use of your personal information

 - If you expressly indicate now or at a future time that you consent to our doing so, we will maintain the personal information you provide us with so that we may:-